gleannyc/documentation/docs/docs/data-ops/Using-the-Glean-CLI.md

-The Glean CLI is a [Data Ops](index.md)  feature that allows you to create Preview and Deploy builds directly from your terminal or continuous integration system.
+The Glean CLI is a [DataOps](index.md)  feature that allows you to create Preview and Deploy builds directly from your terminal or continuous integration system.

 - Quickstart